apache/nuttx/boards/arm/stm32/stm32f411-minimum/README.txt

 Because of this we are not considering USBOTG-FS Host configurations and do not map OTG_VBUS, OTG_ID pins to FS PHY, also no OVER/PWRON GPIOs.

+If using USB and USART1 simultaneously, make sure to check CONFIG_OTG_ID_GPIO_DISABLE, else stm32_otgfsdev driver code remaps PA10 pin from USART1_RX to OTG_ID, and you'll lose keyboard/console input!

 SPI NOR Flash
 =============